 Prior to Tesla, the facility was home to General Motors from 1962 to 1982, then GM and Toyota’s New United Motor Manufacturing, Inc (NUMMI) from 1984 until the partnership ended in 2009.
 Tesla purchased the facility in 2010 and extensively remodeled it before the first Model S rolled off the line in June 2012.

 While Tesla has indeed expanded its factory location presence worldwide, the Fremont Factory remains the mothership.
 At this state of the art location, Tesla still builds the Model S, Model X, Model 3, and Model Y, along with a majority of each EV’s components.
-While the automaker does receive various parts from suppliers around the world, several of them have opened facilities nearby to be closer to the Tesla Factory location.
+While the automaker does receive various parts from suppliers around the world, several of them have opened facilities nearby to be closer to this Tesla factory location.

 Tesla already has, and continues to expand, its global presence in manufacturing, but so far, these “Gigafactories” have been erected with more niche production objectives in mind.
 The name comes from the unit of measurement representing “billions.”
 Wonder if Tesla had this word in mind when it first went public?
-Let’s dig into Tesla’s current Giga factories and their locations.
+Let’s dig into Tesla’s current Gigafactories and their locations.

 Gigafactory 1 – Giga Nevada

-Gigafactory 1, outside of Reno in Sparks, Nevada is the first of Tesla’s growing assemblage of production facilities.
+Gigafactory 1, in Sparks, Nevada outside of Reno is the first of Tesla’s growing assemblage of production facilities.
 This Gigafactory produces electric motors and lithium-ion battery packs for the Model 3 sedan.
-It also manufactures Tesla’s energy storage products Powerwall and Powerpack of which it inherited from the Fremont Factory in 2015.
+It also manufactures Tesla’s energy storage products Powerwall and Powerpack of which it inherited from the Fremont factory in 2015.

 There have also been recent rumors about the automaker expanding its Tesla Semi manufacturing to Giga Nevada.
 This would likely still be in addition to Semi production at Tesla’s upcoming Austin, TX factory location.